deepmedia/Transcoder/README.md

 - Configurable validators to e.g. avoid transcoding if the source is already compressed enough [[docs]](#validators)
 - Configurable video and audio strategies [[docs]](#output-strategies)

+*This project started as a fork of [ypresto/android-transcoder](https://github.com/ypresto/android-transcoder).
-*With respect to [android-transcoder](https://github.com/ypresto/android-transcoder), which misses most of the functionality above, we have also fixed a huge number of bugs and are much less conservative when choosing options that might not be supported.
+With respect to the source project, which misses most of the functionality listed above, we have also fixed a huge number of bugs and are much less conservative when choosing options that might not be supported.
 The source project will always throw - for example, accepting only 16:9, AVC Baseline Profile videos - we prefer to try and let the codec fail if it wants to*.

 ## Setup